Ada-Developers-Academy/core-unit-3/react-components/styling-components.md

 ```

 ![Web browser showing the updated CSS styles.
 The red borders are gone.
 Now the headers (Class Information, Student List) are shown in dark blue with an oblique style.](../assets/react-components_styling-components_element-selector.png)
 _Fig.
-Sophia's webapp with more reasonable styles applied._
+Sofia's webapp with more reasonable styles applied._

 However, we must be careful of one thing: in order to set the CSS `class` attribute on any HTML element when using JSX, we must use the attribute `className`.